kp101/Wellness-Monitor/README.md

 The goal of this project is to implement a collection of IoT devices around the house for remote monitoring activities of seniors aging in place/living alone or children returning from school.
 This is a low cost, open source, customizable solution for monitoring activities, alarms and alerts.
 We assume no pets.

-> [!IMPORTANT]
+## Assumptions
->No pets.
+1. we assume a senior moving from room to room in his/her daily activity is relatively healthy.
->a senior moving from room to room in his/her daily activity is relatively healthy.
+2. No pets.

->a sample reported maybe shown as below:
+##Sample reported:

  ![motus](images/adafruitio-motus-20260714.png)